pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 SCIM defines two types of data entities: resources and attributes.

 #### Resource Object (RO)
 A JSON object representing a user, group (or extension object) to be manipulated through the SCIM protocol.
-The Resource Object contains attributes defined by schemas such as those defined in [RFC 7643] and can be acted on via the endpoints and parameters defined in [RFC7644].
+The Resource Object contains attributes defined by schemas such as those defined in [RFC7643] and can be acted on via the endpoints and parameters defined in [RFC7644].

 #### Resource Attribute (RA)
 A named element of a Resource Object.
 Attributes are defined in section 2 of [RFC7643] and include characteristics like cardinality (single or multiple values), data types (string, boolean, binary etc) and characteristics (required, unique etc).

 ### HTTP Client-Server Roles
-HTTP client and server roles are defined in [RFC 9110] and [RFC 9112].
+HTTP client and server roles are defined in [RFC9110] and [RFC9112].
 Any SCIM interaction requires one participant to be a SCIM server and the other to be a SCIM client.

 #### SCIM Server (also known as a SCIM Service Provider)
 An HTTP web application that provides identity information via the SCIM protocol.